All Episodes

 I don't know if these other two quotes are from that book, but they are accurately attributed to her.

-So that's who they uh who they are.
+So that's who they are.

-Grab audio sound bites 13, 14, and 15.
+Grab audio soundbites 13, 14, and 15.

-And during a discussion about his book, The Age of Global Warming, a co-host, Andrew Ross Sorkin.
+And during a discussion about his book, The Age of Global Warming, a co-host, Andrew Ross Sorkin, talk about the economic implications.

-It's unquestionably the case that green policies in Europe and particularly in Germany have pushed the German economy into the hands of Putin.
+It's unquestionably the case that green policies in Europe, and particularly in Germany, have pushed the German economy into the hands of Putin.

-Because if you switch from uh fossil fuel power generation to wind and solar, you depend on the weather.
+Because if you switch from fossil fuel power generation to wind and solar, you depend on the weather.

-So they were pushed into the hands of Gazprom, the uh Russian gas company, and you've seen gas shipments from Russia rise by about 30% in 15 years, which is a big amount.
+And you've seen gas shipments from Russia rise by about 30% in 15 years, which is a big amount.

 And I said, I don't think what Putin's doing.